perladvent/perldotcom/content/article/perl-and-cgi.md

 ## Processing input

-The first way to pass data is with the query string, which you see in URLs like `https://example.com/?foo=bar`, which could be part of any link.
-This uses the "GET" request method, and becomes available to the program as `$ENV->{QUERY_STRING}`, which in this case is `foo=bar`.
-But CGI does better than that.
+The first way to pass data is with the query string, (the portion of a URI beginning with `?`), which you see in URLs like `https://example.com/?foo=bar`.
+This uses the "GET" request method, and becomes available to the program as `$ENV->{QUERY_STRING}`, which in this case is `foo=bar` (CGI programs receive their arguments as environment variables).
+But CGI provides the `param` method which parses the query string into key value pairs, so you can work with them like a hash:

 ```perl
 #!/usr/bin/perl